Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Abstract

 \section{Abstract}

-The Brunn-Minkowski theory in convex geometry concerns, among other things, the study of volumes, mixed volumes, and surface area measures of convex bodies.
-In this work, we review the generalizations of these concepts to Borel measures with density in $\R^n$, such as weighted surface area and mixed measures (which are the weighted versions of mixed volumes).
-We then introduce the mixed measures of three bodies and explore inequalities related to this quantity.
-As applications, we study log-submodularity and supermodularity of the measure of Minkowski sums of symmetric convex bodies, inspired by recent investigations of these properties for the volume.
-Throughout, there is a focus on the standard Gaussian measure.
+The Brunn-Minkowski theory in convex geometry concerns, among other things, the volumes, mixed volumes, and surface area measures of convex bodies.
+We study generalizations of these concepts to Borel measures with density in $\R^n$-- in particular, the weighted versions of mixed volumes (the so-called mixed measures) when dealing with up to three distinct convex bodies.
+We then formulate and analyze weighted versions of classical surface area measures, and obtain a new integral formula for the mixed measure of three bodies.
+As an application, we prove a B\'ezout-type inequality for rotational invariant log-concave measures, generalizing a result by Artstein-Avidan, Florentin and Ostrover.
+The results are new and interesting even for the special case of the standard Gaussian measure.

 \nnfootnote{Keywords: Brunn-Minkowski theory, surface area, Gaussian measure, zonoids, mixed volumes, mixed measures

 Mathematics Subject Classification 2020 - Primary: 52A20 and 52A21, Secondary: 46T12 }